Baby Alpaca In The Kitchen: Waiting For Florence On The Farm

 toggle caption

-Sharron Payne gives Oreo the goat a hug.
+Payne gives Oreo the goat a hug.

 Madeline Gray for NPR